 Eltantawi is on the steering committee for the Contemporary Islam section of the American Academy of Religion, and frequently comments in the international media on issues concerning Islam and geopolitics.
 She earned her PhD in the Study of Religion in 2012 from Harvard University, where she was the Jennifer W. Oppenheimer Fellow and Fellow at the Center for Public Leadership at the John F. Kennedy School of Government; an MA in Middle Eastern Studies from Harvard; and a BA in English and Rhetoric from the University of California, Berkeley.
 She has academic fellowships at Brandeis University, UC Berkeley, and at the Forum Transregionalle at the Wissenschaftskolleg zu Berlin as well as the Freie Universität in Berlin.

-She is also a political analyst, writer, and radio show host.
+Eltantawi is also a political analyst, writer, and radio show host.
 Before taking up scholarship she had a career as policy and communications director of two American Muslim civil rights organizations in Los Angeles, Washington DC and New York City.
 She has been published in the New York Times, Reuters, Newsweek and more, and has appeared on the BBC, CNN, MSNBC, PBS, and is a regular news commentator for Al Jazeera English.
-From 2011-2015 she published a regular column in Die Tageszeitung, Germany’s fourth largest newspaper, and she hosts the radio show Contemporary Islam Considered for Marginalia Review of Books, a channel of the Los Angeles Times Review of Books.
-She has also been selected for the 2016-2018 speaker’s bureau of Humanities Washington, a National Endowment of the Humanities sponsored public program dedicated to sparking conversation and critical thinking in the state of Washington.
+From 2011-2015 she published a regular column in Die Tageszeitung, Germany’s fourth largest newspaper, and from 2014-2017 the radio show Contemporary Islam Considered for Marginalia Review of Books, a channel of the Los Angeles Times Review of Books.
+She also served as a public scholar for the state of Washington under the auspices of the 2016-2018 speaker’s bureau of Humanities Washington.